-I interviewed Dr. Shadzad Mustafa, a Professor of Medicine and immunologist, particularly interested in those with secondary immunodeficiencies such as CLL/SLL patients.
+I interviewed Dr. Shahzad Mustafa, a Professor of Medicine and immunologist, particularly interested in those with secondary immunodeficiencies such as CLL/SLL patients.
 We discussed the nature of the immune deficiencies associated with CLL/SLL and how one might remediate a significant part of the problem.

 - CLL is a cancer of the immune system.
 Specifically of the B lymphocytes or B-cells that make antibodies to fight infections.